demogitjava/LanServer/README.md

 https://www.docker.com/products/docker-desktop

-for config on an docker image make a backup with 'docker save -o jgsoftwares.tar jgsoftwares/jgsoftwares' after then the config´s on docker are available and editable watch about a "05b5bd8ec6601010e1ddbb270b128638013bb91854278d62e35d58f5c8d33e89.json" for this case.
+for config on an docker image make a backup with

+`docker save -o jgsoftwares.tar jgsoftwares/jgsoftwares`

+after then the config´s on docker are available and editable watch about a "05b5bd8ec6601010e1ddbb270b128638013bb91854278d62e35d58f5c8d33e89.json" for this case.